dbauer23/mobaConverterGo/README.md

 # Other
 ## TODO
-- specify template from separate file with flag
+- specify template from separate file with `--templates` flag
 - make template key optional
 - fix some stuff with calculated vars
 - ENV var to set basic parameters like
   - don't allow risky options
+- Allow for multiple templates to be applied to one session.
+- Allow for templates to have the template key and allow for recursive templates